This post may contain affiliate links. Please see my disclosure policy for details.

 I felt like I owned a little slice of Bristol for the night and it felt so much more comfortable than a hotel room.

-Everything in Bristol was in walking distance.
+Everything in Bristol was within walking distance.
 Clifton and the Clifton Suspension Bridge were also in easy reach.
 Even the harbour and the famous colourful houses.

 I wouldn’t hesitate to book in here again as it’s such a unique experience and made my visit to Bristol a memorable one.